moxiaoshao/TransitionSketch/final/Readme.md

 ## Introduction

-- The `./TransitionSketch/` directory contains the implementation and tests of TransitionSketch.
+- The `./TransitionSketch/` directory contains the implementation and tests of AlignSketch.
-- The `./TransitionSketch_multithread/` directory contains the implementation and tests of multithread version of TransitionSketch.
+- The `./TransitionSketch_multithread/` directory contains the implementation and tests of multithread version of AlignSketch.
 - The `./elastic/` directory contains all the tests of Elastic.
 - The `./LadderFilter/` directory contains all the tests of LadderFilter.
 - The `./SpaceSaving/` directory contains all the tests of SS.